llmforplanning/llmforplanning.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 permalink: /
-title: LM4Plan - Workshop on Planning in the Era of LLMs
+title: LM4Plan 2025 - AAAI 2025 Workshop on Planning in the Era of LLMs
 layout: home
 ---